hashicorp/terraform-provider-azurerm/website/docs/r/capacity_reservation_group.html.markdown

 * `location` - (Required) The Azure location where the Capacity Reservation Group exists.
 Changing this forces a new resource to be created.

-* `zones` - (Optional) Specifies a list of Availability Zones which this Capacity Reservation Group can reserve.
+* `zones` - (Optional) Specifies a list of Availability Zones for this Capacity Reservation Group.
 Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the resource.